Updated: 11/12/2018 | Photo Cred: (1)

 Another way of understanding time is that it is like throwing a stone or firing a gun at a specific target.
-Both the bullet and the stone will travel for awhile at their consistent rates before colliding with the target, thus ending their course.
-Time is like the distance the bullet and the stone travel, the “trigger-man” so to speak is God causing everything into being which includes the starting point of time, and the target is the end of time when God says “Times up!”
+Both the bullet and the stone will travel for awhile at various rates of speed before colliding with the target, thus ending their course.
+Time is like the distance the bullet and the stone travel.
+The “trigger-man” so to speak is God and He caused everything into being, which includes the starting point of time and the endpoint.

-Then again, is time even linear to begin with?
+Then again, is time even linear to begin with in the first place?
 Some say time is linear, while others propose it is cyclic like a cone (i.e. the Big Bang Model), along with a few that say it may even be an ever expanding sphere of sorts (i.e. a balloon being blown up).
-Now I’m no scholar, so I cannot determine which view is correct, but I can say they all have valid merit to believe in each understanding of time.
+Now I’m no scientist, so I cannot determine which view is correct.
+What I can do is present each theory briefly to help us better understand time.

-For the traditional view of time, that camp argues that there was a first cause and since that first cause there has been a sequential series of events moving on a horizontal plane to an unknown end.
+For the traditional view of time, that camp argues that there was a first cause.
+Since that first cause, there has been a sequential series of events moving on a horizontal plane to an unknown end.
 Think like a ruler or a simple line with two end points.
-They can measure things like distance and such.

 In the cyclic (cone) group of thinkers, they presume that time is a lot like the way people understand the universe in that both are expanding in the shape of a cone.
-There was a starting point where the first cause occurred, but since then it has been expanding larger and larger.
-These thinkers use the phenomena of red-shift stretching across space as proof of this hypothesis for this way of comprehending time.
+There was a starting point where the first cause occurred, but since then it has been expanding.
+These thinkers use the phenomena of red-shift stretching across space as proof of this theory.

 Why do I bring up these various ideas of time?
-Because I want you to understand how much we do not understand about time.
-How much we barely know about it.
-Alas, how much we as human beings under appreciate time and undervalue it.
-Well, I’m here to argue for the importance of time.
+Because I want you to know how much we do not understand about time.
+How much we barely know.
+How much we as human beings under-appreciate time and undervalue it.
 Life’s most valuable resource.

 The Bible, God’s inspired Word, has a lot to say concerning the concept of time.
 The actual word “time” appears in the NASB translation of the Bible 626 times.
 To say that time is important to God is an extreme understatement.
-Some passages of Scripture that come to mind is first and foremost Ecclesiastes chapter 3 where King Solomon reflects on the concept of time and seasons.
+Some passages of Scripture that come to mind would be Ecclesiastes chapter 3 where King Solomon reflects on the concept of time and seasons.
 In the chapter, he asserts that “there is an appointed time for everything.”
-Essentially, every single moment in time matters, no matter how big or small that moment in the grand scheme of things may be.
-In life, there is no coincidences, only opportunities.
-With this in mind, nothing can be random because something caused that “random” effect.
+Essentially, every single moment in time matters.
+There are no coincidences, but only opportunities.
+With this in mind, nothing can be random because something caused those “random” moments.

-Time is a lot like the wind or gravity.
-We cannot actually see them, but we can observe their effects on our environment, our dimension.
-Except, recently a group of scientists did find that gravity waves were detected back in February of 2016, so besides that you get the idea.
-Time is an effect-full, yet invisible force of nature that affects everything within the universe, including the universe itself.
+Time is a lot like the wind.
+We cannot actually see it, but we can observe its effects on our environment.
+Time is an effect-full, yet invisible force of nature that guides everything within the universe, including the universe itself.

-You see, time is a loan from God.
-When God first caused and created the universe, along with everything within it, a countdown was started.
-From that point onward time has been counting down to the moment when the timeline of the said universe ends.
-With this in mind, everything within the universe also has a beginning, middle, and end, such as ourselves.
+Time is also like a loan from God.
+When God first created the universe, a countdown was started.
+From that point onward, time has been counting down to the moment when the universe ends.
+With this in mind, everything within the universe also has a beginning, a middle, and an end.
 We are born, live our lives hopefully to the fullest, and then die.
 It is the cycle of everything in the universe.
-Unless you are Denzel Washington.
-Denzel Washington is forever Denzel Washington.

-The point is that because we are limited by this variable we have dubbed time, we are also on a countdown to our inevitable end.
-Eventually, our time here in the material realm will be done as we transition in the spiritual realms of either Heaven or Hell.
-If you adhere to the Naturalist worldview, then this is it and you have nothing to look forward to.
-Those who hold a theistic worldview, like myself for example, can look forward to a better or worse eternity.
+Because we are limited by time, we are also on a countdown to our own inevitable end.
+Eventually, our time here in the material realm will be done as we transition into the spiritual realms of either Heaven or Hell.
+If you adhere to the Naturalist worldview, then this is it and you have nothing to look forward to after death.
+Those who hold to a theistic worldview can look forward to a better or worse eternity.
 For the Naturalist, nothing.
 Even in this life there is nothing.
 From the Naturalist’s worldview, you have no meaning, purpose, or value.

 Now let’s observe the other position.
 That there is meaning, purpose, and value because there is something beyond the material as the theistic worldview asserts.
 Where does this meaning, purpose, and value come from?
-Well, just as the meaning, purpose, and value of a work of art comes from the artist giving their artwork these qualities, so too does us as the creation of the great Creator of the universe, namely God.
+Just as the meaning, purpose, and value of a work of art comes from the artist giving their artwork these qualities, we too find these same things in God.

-Since we derive our meaning, purpose, and value from God it would only make sense that those must be fulfilled in this life where we were placed to begin with by God.
+Since we derive our meaning, purpose, and value from God it would only make sense that those must be fulfilled in this life.
 I mean why would God instill these desires in our hearts, if not to see us follow His plans for our lives and satisfy these desires within our lifetimes?
 C.S.
-Lewis once spoke of this predicament when he said “Creatures are not born with desires unless satisfaction for these desires exists” (2).
+Lewis once spoke of this predicament when he said “Creatures are not born with desires unless satisfaction for these desires exists” (3).

 The question remains: how do we fulfill these desires and how does this tie back into the value of time?
 Well, let’s go back to what the Bible has to say on the topic of time in a bit more detail.
 This will clue us in on how to appropriately answer this question in a way that is both emotionally and logically reasonable.
-If time is a variable in which we are contingent on, how do we use it to our benefit to satisfy our ultimate desires for meaning, purpose, and value?
+If time is a variable in which we are contingent on, then how do we use it to our benefit to satisfy our ultimate desires?
 In the book of Exodus, reflection and remembrance is a key theme that carries throughout this book in the Old Testament of the Bible.

 Specifically, Exodus 13:10-14 where the LORD instructs the Hebrews on how they are to reflect and remember how God delivered them from the land of Egypt by taking them to the Promised Land.
 This aspect of reflecting and remembering time is also of note in Exodus chapter 34 where an entire chapter is dedicated to this idea of remembrance, particularly Exodus 34:21 where the Hebrews are commanded by God to rest.
 The key lesson here is that there is a time and a place for everything.
 God formulated this philosophy when He created the universe by spending six days working and one day resting.
 Thus, fulfilling what we would call the work week.

-Next, we jump to Nehemiah 2:6 where we can use time as a measurement to map out our lives or God can for that matter (3).
-Yet at the same instant, as the saying goes, be “a man of our word.”
-Nehemiah did this when he gave King Artaxerxes accompanied by the Queen a definite time of when he would return.
+Next, we jump to Nehemiah 2:6 where we can use time as a measurement to map out our lives or God can for that matter (4).
+Yet at the same instant, be men and women of our word.
+Nehemiah did this when he gave King Artaxerxes, accompanied by the Queen, a definite time of when he would return.
 A promise was proclaimed.

 Love your loved ones.
 Fellowship with friends.
 Work hard and do not become sluggish in what may end up being your final moments.
 The past grows as the future shrinks, so this is the time to seek God.
 This life that you and I live is an ever ending marathon.
-A journey one might say that is not over until time is over and we enter eternity.
+A journey one might say that is not over until we enter eternity.

-This is just a brief summary of why I uphold the value of time and treasure it far above anything that this life can offer because time is what God has given us.
+This is just a brief summary of why I uphold the value of time and treasure it far above anything that this life can offer.
 How will we use this gift?
 What will we do with our time?
-Well, that is up to you now isn’t it?
+Well, that’s up to you.
 With that, Godspeed and Jesus bless!